All Episodes

 But Clinton got away with it.

-We love him, yen, y-the ran around and they made it like the biggest fun success story.
+They ran around and they made it like the biggest fun success story.

-Clintons are selling access to the Lincoln bedroom with who and for how much, who knows, selling coffee in the White House, all his fundraising with Chinese agents and so forth.
+Selling coffee in the White House, all his fundraising with Chinese agents and so forth.

 That's what they're all saying.

-Yeah, you know it's a little disappointing.
+Yeah, you know, it's a little disappointing.

 Americans want someone they can be proud of in the Oval Office.